 The compensation review process entailed the use of survey data and peer group information prepared and presented by the consultant.
-The peer group used as reference for 2021 total direct compensation and financial performance comparisons consists of community-based banking organizations in the Northeast and in the Midwest with assets between \$6.7 billion and \$17.9 billion (approximately 0.5x - 2x of the Company's asset size), operating in a market similar to the Company's and competing for comparable executive talent.
-The peer group utilized for the 2021 pay analysis consisted of the following companies:
+The peer group used as reference for 2022 TDC and financial performance comparisons consists of community-based banking organizations with assets between \$5 billion and \$20 billion (approximately 0.5x - 2x the Company's asset size), operating in a market similar to the Company's and competing for comparable executive talent.
+The peer group utilized for the 2022 pay analysis consisted of the following companies.

-Berkshire Hills Bancorp, Inc. First Merchants Corporation Park National Corporation Brookline Bancorp, Inc. First Midwest Bancorp, Inc. Provident Financial Services, Inc. Community Bank System, Inc. Heartland Financial USA, Inc. S&T Bancorp, Inc. Customers Bancorp, Inc. Independent Bank Corp.
-TriState Capital Holdings, Inc. First Busey Corporation Northwest Bancshares, Inc. Tompkins Financial Corporation First Commonwealth Financial Corporation Ocean First Financial Corp.
+Berkshire Hills Bancorp, Inc. First Merchants Corporation Park National Corporation Brookline Bancorp, Inc. Heartland Financial USA, Inc. Premier Financial Corp.
+Community Bank System, Inc. Independent Bank Corp.
+Provident Financial Services, Inc. Customers Bancorp, Inc. Merchants Bancorp S&T Bancorp, Inc. First Busey Corporation Northwest Bancshares, Inc. Tompkins Financial Corporation First Commonwealth Financial Corporation Ocean First Financial Corp.
 WesBanco, Inc. First Financial Bancorp.

-The Committee generally sets target TDC (base salary, short-term incentives and long-term incentives) for the NEOs at levels that are commensurate with individual's role and market practice.
+The Committee generally sets target TDC, which reflects base salary, short-term incentives and long-term incentives that are commensurate with market median (or practice) for each individual's role.
 After reviewing the benchmark study, the Committee determined the TDC targets are appropriate and consistent with this approach.
 It is important to note that this market data was not the sole determinant in setting executive pay levels.
-The Committee also considers Corporate and individual performance, the nature of an individual's role within the Company, as well as his or her experience and contributions to his or her current role when making its compensation-related decisions.
+The Committee also considers corporate and individual performance, the nature of an individual's role within the Company, as well as his or her experience and contributions to his or her current role when making its compensation-related decisions.